RHIT-CSSE/csse332/labs/cow/index.md

 panic: init exiting
 ```

-Your output might look slightly differently, but basically the `init` process
+Your output might look slightly different, but basically the `init` process
 should fail since we cannot `fork()` properly.
 We will take care of that in the
 next step.

 Note that it is okay if your kernel doesn't fail out of the box, you might
-sometimes need to press <Enter> before the kernel breaks; that is perfectly
+sometimes need to press `<Enter>` before the kernel breaks; that is perfectly
 acceptable for this step.

 # Step 2: Handling Segmentation Faults